Last Updated on May 23, 2024

 TACHS Exam

-The Test for Admission into Catholic High Schools (TACHS) will test eighth-grade students who are interested in attending a Catholic high school beginning in September 2024.
-In order to be admitted into Catholic high schools, students must take an admissions examination in November 2022.
+The Test for Admission into Catholic High Schools (TACHS) will test eighth-grade students interested in attending a Catholic high school beginning in September 2024.
+Students must take an admissions examination in November 2022 to be admitted.

-The high schools use the exam results to make decisions about admitting applicants and to group prospective ninth-grade students into classes.
-The test measures academic achievement in reading, language arts, and mathematics, and assesses general reasoning skills.
+The high schools use the exam results to decide whether to admit applicants and to group prospective ninth-grade students into classes.
+The test measures academic achievement in reading, language arts, and mathematics and assesses general reasoning skills.

-The results from that examination, along with school records and other information, are then sent to the high school principals to assist them in making admission decisions.
+The results from that examination, school records, and other information are then sent to the high school principals to assist them in making admission decisions.
 Each student’s data will be sent to three high schools of his/her choice.
 Results also will be sent to the Catholic elementary schools within the Archdiocese of New York, the Diocese of Brooklyn/ Queens, or the Diocese of Rockville Centre (Long Island).

 Exam Content